PowerDNS-Admin/PowerDNS-Admin/README.md

 experimental-api-key=your-powerdns-api-key
 webserver=yes
 ```
+It will help to enable API access feature in PowerDNS so our PowerDNS-Admin can intergrate with backend services.

 ### Create Database
 We will create a database which used by this web application.
 Please note that this database is difference from pdns database itself.